vlazzarini/vlazzarini.github.io/_posts/2023-01-02-Introducing-litePlay.md

 Seeing that different instruments can be used, it would be good to allow this to be controlled from the generic play interface.
-So far, we have only used a piano sound, which is what we get when the system is started.
+So far, we have only heard a piano sound, which is what we get when the system is started.
 We can modify this by

 ```